Las Vegas Casino Timeline

 • The Flamingo Hilton becomes Flamingo Las Vegas.

-• Saraha adds a roller coaster, Speed.
+• Sahara adds a roller coaster, Speed.

 1998.
 Bellagio opens, on the site of the former Dunes.